 Adjunct Senior Artist Teacher of Vocal Diction

-Cheri Montgomery is the author of 15 titles on the topics of voice and diction.
-Her books are adopted by more than 75 universities each semester.
-She is co-author of Exploring Art Song Lyrics, published by Oxford University Press.
-In her work with Oxford, she provided pronunciation and phonetic symbols for more than 750 Italian, German and French art songs.
+She is co-author of Exploring Art Song Lyrics published by Oxford University Press.
+In her work with Oxford, she provided pronunciation and phonetic symbols for more than 750 Italian, German, and French art songs.
 Her method of transcription and choice of phonetic symbols are published in the appendix.
-Four of her workbooks have been adapted for braille readers.
-Book reviews and links to her articles are available via the S.T.M. website.
+She also served as an external reviewer for Oxford University Press.

 Her Grade 1 Braille Readings (a textbook and workbook for adult readers who wish to learn braille) has been adopted by the National Federation of the Blind of Tennessee for their adult grade 1 braille courses since January 2021.
 Her novel creation of IPA Braille (a mutually accessible phonetic system for teachers and students) was used to adapt four texts for singers who read braille.